IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/overview.md

 - [Configure the runtime deployment of the IVI System](/indigo/documentation/tutorials-and-examples/deployment/configure-the-runtime-deployment-of-the-ivi-system)

-  This guide explains how to run services in a separate process, configure multiple IndiGO instances, and how to deploy Android services in the same process as an IVI service.
+  This guide explains how to run services in a separate process, configure multiple TomTom IndiGO instances, and how to deploy Android services in the same process as an IVI service.